Back to DWU AI Articles

 Additionally, JetBlue's maintenance costs have increased due to (1) aging aircraft (E190s being retired, requiring capex for A220 replacement), (2) high crew training costs (transition to new aircraft types), and (3) unexpected maintenance events (engine inspections).

-Mint Premium Cabin: JetBlue's Competitive Advantage
+Mint Premium Cabin: JetBlue's competitive position

-• Yield Advantage: Mint fares are 3-5x higher than economy on identical routes.
-A Mint round-trip transatlantic ticket ($2,500-3,500) generates $1,200-1,400 in net revenue after cost allocation vs. economy at $250-400.
+• Yield Advantage: Mint fares are 3-5x higher9 than economy on identical routes.
+A Mint round-trip transatlantic ticket ($2,500-3,500) generates $1,200-1,400 in net revenue9 after cost allocation vs. economy at $250-400.

-• Capacity Growth Opportunity: Current Mint deployment is approximately 6-8 aircraft (A321, A321neo, A321XLR with Mint configuration).
-Management targets 15-20 aircraft by 2026, representing a 2-2.5x expansion opportunity.
+• Capacity Growth Opportunity: Mint deployed across target 15-20 (JetBlue IR 2024)10 (A321, A321neo, A321XLR with Mint configuration).
+Management targets expanded Mint deployment across the fleet10, representing continued expansion opportunity.

 Balance Sheet and Debt Structure

-Balance Sheet Item FY2024 (Est.) Debt Type
+Balance Sheet Item FY2024 (Est.)15 Debt Type

 Total Debt Outstanding ~$6.5B+ Senior notes, secured debt, aircraft financing